Temaran/UnrealEngineShaderPluginDemo/readme.md

 **Shader parameters:**

-Adding parameters to your shaders as of 4.22 is very easy!
+Adding parameters to your shaders is very easy!
 You can just add a parameter struct to your shader type and then call SetShaderParameters().
 No more need for global uniform buffers (unless you want to :3).

 **Shader invocation:**

 When you have declared your shader in the appropriate plugin, you can now start up your project and start using it.
-Shaders in UE4 have to be invoked on the rendering thread, to hopefully nobody's surprise.
+Shaders in UE5 have to be invoked on the rendering thread, to hopefully nobody's surprise.
 There are two main ways of doing this.

 First off there is a macro called ENQUEUE_RENDER_COMMAND (and variations) that let you post a lambda function to be run at the render thread's first opportunity.
 This is not very deterministic though, and it can be hard to ensure that it is run exactly once per frame.
 It is excellent when you have some one-time task you just want to get done though.

 If we have something we do want to run once per frame though, we can subscribe to one of the render module hooks.
 This is what we demonstrate in this plugin.

 Whether we use the ENQUEUE_RENDER_COMMAND functions or a render module hook, we will end up with a callback function where we are on the render thread with access to the immediate RHI command list as well as the render graph system.
 RHI stands for "Render Hardware Interface" which as the name suggests is a way for our code to be platform independent.
 Most function names on the RHI seem to be inspired by directx rather than any other API though, which might be good to know.
 If you are having trouble finding a particular function, the best way is therefore to check MSDN before any OpenGL resources or otherwise.
+As of 5.3, this demo project mainly showcases how to interact with the RenderGraph API as that's what most of the engine uses these days.
+It simplifies many things, like when to perform memory allocations, and figuring out shader dependencies for us.
+I would recommend avoiding using the immediate command list unless you absolutely have to.
+Also, if the functions you are looking for are only available on the immediate API, consider adding a render graph pass for it instead!
+There is an example of this in the PixelShader example for you to peruse!

 **Shader output:**

 After you have run your shader it is of course time to harvest your output.
-There is no special UE4 magic to this step as we simply elect to draw to a UObject based render target that we are then able to consume from other UE4 code.
+There is no special UE5 magic to this step as we simply elect to draw to a UObject based render target that we are then able to consume from other UE5 code.
+There is also good support for buffer readbacks, and there is a small demo of this in the ComputeShader demo file.

 **Rendering resource types:**

-There is a caveat when it comes to UE4 rendering resource types though.
+There is a caveat when it comes to UE5 rendering resource types though.
 They come in generally 3 different flavors; UObject render resources (like UTexture), pooled render resources (like IPooledRenderTarget and their new render graph wrappers like FRDGTexture) and low level render resources (like FRHITexture).
 In some situations you can get these resource types to talk to each other via the low level types.
 As in, you can access an RHI texture both from the pooled render targets and UTextures.
 But unfortunately, this ends up being quite limited.
 There is for example no way (that I know of) to get a UTexture to interact directly with a rendering graph without doing an annoying resource copy somewhere.

 **How to run this project:**